Fried Squash

 Yes!
 The seeds in yellow squash are soft and perfectly fine to eat.
 The skin is also thin and edible.

-The easiest way to fry squash is to use cornmeal mix (ad) which is a combination of cornmeal and flour.
+The easiest way to fry squash is to use cornmeal mix which is a combination of cornmeal and flour.
 It's already mixed, so it's ready to use and creates a delicious batter for yellow squash.
 If you don't have access to a mix, create your own by combining ½ cup cornmeal and ½ cup of self-rising flour.

 Any type of oil that can withstand high temperatures works well for frying such as canola, vegetable, and avocado.